-3.1 Overview
+Overview 3.1

-This module provides the system clock, which is used to generate the various chip clocks.
-This module also produces the oscillator clock plus the ADC clock and high-speed peripheral clock.
+This module provides the system clock, which uses it to generate the various chip clocks.
+This module also produces the oscillator clock signals, plus the ADC clock and high-speed peripheral clock.

 The on-chip clock synthesis module allows product design using an internal relaxation oscillator to run 56F801X family parts at user-selectable frequencies up to 32MHz.